 I begin by facing them all beaks down (as shown here).
 This allows you to paint both the top and bottom of the seagull and they dry well in this position.
 The 24 kt is exceptionally easy to work with, in that it REALLY sticks well to the plastic.
 Nevertheless, try to do just light coats.
 Be forewarned that if you attempt to use normal spray paint colors like blue, pink, coral etc., they have a hard time adhering to the plastic of the seagulls.
 It IS possible, as you will see in some future posts I do (using different colors), but it takes more patience, more dry time, and you may end up with some drips.
 When the seagulls are fully covered with the gold paint (and are dry), flip them over so that the beaks are sticking up and finish them off.
 Let the seagulls and sunburst dry thoroughly, before gluing on the seagulls.
 Preferably overnight.

 Next, (once everything is very dry and ready to go) plug in your glue gun.
 I might suggest trying a gel superglue or a gel epoxy of some kind.
+A combo of E6000 and hotglue works pretty well.
 I tried normal super glue and it didn’t work.
 The glue gun works, but sometimes the seagulls pop off easily.
-I will probably try a different glue next time, although the hot glue, over time, has held just fine.
 Don’t worry about trying different spots for the birds and pulling them off if the placement isn’t just right- at the end, we will do a final touch up spray.
 Also, I think it looks just fine if there is a small blob of glue, because when you do the touch up spray, it ends up looking like welding (as seen above).
 You will need the seagull to attach to at least 2 different points on your sunburst.
 If you look in the image above, you can see quite clearly where the wing is attached on the left side of the picture.
 The right side of the image is not so obvious, but it’s just to the right of the body and up the backside of the wing, about a quarter of an inch.
 It may also be attached about 3/4 up the same wing.
 This is a very magnified picture- you can’t see the glue in real life, unless you look VERY closely, nevertheless, there is some clean up involved if you use hot glue.
 What you will want to do, if you use hot glue, is to make sure that you carefully remove all the strings of glue that are left behind.
 Also, if a big blob is hanging down and has dried, you can try to cut at least some of it off with the tiny orange scissors shown in the picture above.
 You should also use these scissors to remove the strings of hot glue.

 *Note: Here I am, popping in a few months later, to give some pointers on the gluing process, that I’ve learned along the way!
 I sold this mirror on Etsy and I had to re-glue the seagulls so that they wouldn’t fall off in transit from CA to Pennsylvania.
 I used JB Weld Quik Set.
 It was great stuff at the end of the day, but fairly hard to work with.
 You have to mix up 2 glues and they dry incredibly fast.
 So, what I learned, was to mix just a small amount for one seagull at a time.
 I used a Q-tip and my fingers to apply.
 It’s sticky, and messy and you sort of have to wipe away strings of glue, while holding your seagull in place.
 It usually takes about 2 minutes of holding it in place, before you can let it go, safely.
 Wherever I could, I glued each seagull at 3 points of contact with the prongs.
 It will look like a big mess when you’ve glued on all your seagulls, but once it’s completely dry- I would give it 24 hours- you can take a 320 grain sandpaper, and sand down the glue and surrounding area.
 Once you’ve sanded really well, you can go in with a paintbrush and clean the prongs really well.
 We will be respraying, so you want to make sure that there is no sand paper dust or debris on the sunburst.
 Gluing on the seagulls is a test of patience and strength!!!
 I think I screamed out loud a couple of times, but was so happy with myself when it was done!
 I think JB Weld is probably your best bet if you can deal with the mess.
 There is a clear JB Weld Quik Set Epoxy that I listed.
 Maybe that would be easier to work with?
 E6000 and hot glue combo is also an option.
 You will have to mess around with it and decide.
 The sunburst made it to PA intact, using JB Weld and shipping through Box Brothers of San Diego.
 They are AWESOME.
 WAY less expensive than UPS or Kinko’s and extremely helpful, pleasant, and know what they are doing with delicate items, art, and furniture.
 And if it all sounds like too much, contact me and I can make you one!
 Price would vary with size and sunburst being used.